darkzeroman/dssg.github.io/_posts/2013-06-26-training-data-scientists-problemsolving.markdown

 The challenge: ~80% of the people the State of Illinois wants to insure through the marketplace have never heard of it.
 So Illinois Governor Pat Quinn has put together a team to get the word out about the program, and to persuade as many uninsured people as possible to sign up.

 This marketplace team is mounting an [ambitious marketing campaign](http://www.chicagobusiness.com/article/20130412/NEWS03/130419933/ap-interview-quinn-hire-to-market-health-overhaul) later this year.
 Their goal: to enroll 486,000 of Illinois' 1.6 million uninsured by the end of 2014.
-To reach these folks, they'll be able to spend up to $35 million on phone calls, direct mail,, and ads - from TV spots to tweets.
+To reach these folks, they'll be able to spend up to $35 million on phone calls, direct mail, and ads - from TV spots to tweets.
 But who exactly should they be targeting with all this outreach?

 That's the big problem the team is facing: how do you reach hundreds of thousands of uninsured people - many of whom have never had coverage before - and persuade them to buy a product they're required to purchase?